fegennari/3DWorld/README.md

-3DWorld is an OpenGL-based 3D Game engine that I've been working on since I took the CS184 computer graphics course at UC Berkeley in 2001.
+3DWorld is a cross-platform OpenGL-based 3D Game Engine that I've been working on since I took the CS184 computer graphics course at UC Berkeley in 2001.
 It has the following features:
 * 3D graphics functions, classes, and wrappers around OpenGL
 * Shader generator/processor with hot reload